vaibhav1284/CarND-Traffic-Sign-Classifier-Project/README.md

 The accuracy for the web images equals: 33.33 %.

 The performance of model using web images (when compared to test images) can be improved by :
-* Including more images of object classes in the training set which are having less numbers (as seen in above histogram).
+* Adding images for object classes in the training set which are having less numbers (as seen in above histogram).
 * Adding variations to image data such as brightness, scaling, rotations (+-30 degrees).
 * Adjusting learning rate in neural network to address learning decay (for ex. decreasing learning rate etc.)